Welcome exchange students

 Archaeology, European Ethnology, History

-Prior to each semester, the Faculty of Humanities welcomes all new exchange students to participate in the Faculty's Orientation Programme.
-The Orientation Programme offers important and valuable information regarding your studies at the Faculty of Humanities, as well as the opportunity to meet and socialize with fellow international students.
+Prior to each semester, the Faculty of Humanities welcomes all new exchange students to the Faculty's Orientation Programme.
+The Orientation Programme offers important information regarding your studies at the Faculty of Humanities.

 KUnet is the University of Copenhagen's intranet.
 On KUnet, you can find your Master's degree programme's study website and access your UCPH student e-mail, Absalon e-larning platform and Self Service (for course registration).